-17 After the 85th Constitutional Amendment Act 2001 which got the assent of the President of India on 4.1.2002 and deemed to have came into force w.e.f decided on 11.2.2002 the Hon'ble High Court of Kerala considered the prayer of the petitioner to recast the seniority in different grades of Commercial Clerks in the decision of the Supreme Court in Ajit Singh II (supra) and to refix their seniority and promotion accordingly with consequential benefits.
+17 After the 85th Constitutional Amendment Act 2001 which got the assent of the President of India on 4.1.2002 and deemed to have came into force w.e.f 17.6.1995, a number of cases have been decided by this Tribunal, the High Court and the Apex Court itself.
+In the case of James Figarado, Chief Commercial Clerk (Retd), Southern Railway Vs. Union of India, represented by the Chairman Railway Board and others in OP 5490/01 and connected writ petitions decided on 11.2.2002 the Hon'ble High Court of Kerala considered the prayer of the petitioner to recast the seniority in different grades of Commercial Clerks in Palakkad Division, Southern Railway with retrospective effect by implementing the decision of the Supreme Court in Ajit Singh II (supra) and to refix their seniority and promotion accordingly with consequential benefits.
 The complaint of the petitioners was that while they were working as Commercial Clerks in the entry grade in the Palakkad Vision, their juniors who belonged to SC/ ST communities were promoted erroneously applying 40 point roster superseding their seniority.
 Following the judgment of the Apex Court in Ajit Singh's case